 You can submit an application in Ethics Monitor.
 Please note: instructions for submitting an application for ethical review are different per committee.
 See the links below for more information on each committee.

 Erasmus University Rotterdam underpins the importance of an ethical review of research projects prior to starting the research.
-In line with the diversity of research disciplines, Erasmus University Rotterdam has several ethics committees / internal review boards.
-For some disciplines, an ethics committee is still under construction.
+In line with the diversity of research disciplines, Erasmus University Rotterdam has several Research Ethics Review Committees / Internal Review Boards.

-Each ethics committee has developed its own discipline-specific procedures.
-However, in line with principles set out in the ethical requirements for research funded under H2020, an ethical review is strongly advised in cases where:
+Each RERC / IRB ethics committee has developed its own discipline-specific procedure.
+However, in line with the policy document, an ethical review is required when research includes one of the following elements:

 For medically oriented projects, the first step is to make clear whether the project needs to be reviewed according to the WMO (Medical Research Involving Human Subjects Act).
 This is done by the chairs of the Medical Internal Review Board (METC) of Erasmus MC.
 On the website of Erasmus MC, you can find the WMO criteria (only available in Dutch).

 Projects that need to be reviewed according to the WMO go through the Medical Ethical Review Committee (METC in Dutch).
 On the website of Erasmus MC you will find more information and contact details (only available in Dutch).

 For medically oriented research for which the WMO criteria do not apply, but does contain ethical components, information on how to act is available on the website of Erasmus MC (only available in Dutch).